 Solidly built, this is the ultimate smoothing plane.
 It is longer, wider, and heavier than the No. 4, and its extra thick blade eliminates the possibility of chatter.
+Only available in Ductile Iron.

 Iron tools are cast from Ductile Iron, a very strong alloy that will take a lot of abuse.
 These castings are fully stress relieved, a process that removes inherent stresses and ensures that the tool will remain flat and true.